 - Vision – visual attention, visual perception, face perception, visual language.

 - Action – motor control, executive control, performance (e.g. sport).

-- Plasticity – lifespan changes, acquisition of expertise (e.g. in areas above such as vision, action and performance), neurodegeneration/rehabilitation.
+- Plasticity – lifespan changes, acquisition of expertise (e.g. in areas above such as vision, action and performance, sports), neurodegeneration/rehabilitation.

 Information for international students

 - IELTS: 7 (min 6 in all areas)

 - Pearson: 64 (51 in all subscores)

 - BrunELT: 70% (min 60% in all areas)